The Acolytes of the South Bronx

 Directed by Dave Simonds (USA, 2023, 52 mins).

-“Hear Me” is crafted from in-depth conversations with seven at-risk young people in the affluent Berkshire County of Western Massachusetts.
-Each of our remarkable cast members are working through various aspects domestic abuse, neglect, and street violence.
+"Hear Me" is crafted from in-depth conversations with seven young people from the affluent Berkshire County of Western Massachusetts who have been impacted by gun violence.
+Each of our remarkable cast members are working through various aspects of instability at home, system involvement, and street violence.
 In our film they are the experts—on their own lives, and on the root causes of gun violence.
+Produced by Jenny Herzog.
+Local film.

 Redefining Legacy